Haivision/srt/docs/statistics.md

 ### pktSentUniqueTotal

-The number of unique DATA packets sent by the SRT sender.
+The number of *unique* DATA packets sent by the SRT sender.
 Available for sender.

-This value contains only unique **original** DATA packets.
+This value contains only *unique* *original* DATA packets.
 Retransmitted DATA packets ([pktRetransTotal](#pktRetransTotal)) are not taken into account.
 If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](https://cac-word-edit.officeapps.live.com/we/API.md)), packet filter control packets ([pktSndFilterExtraTotal](#pktSndFilterExtraTotal)) are also not taken into account.

 This value corresponds to the number of original DATA packets sent by the SRT sender.
 It counts every packet sent over the network for the first time, and can be calculated as follows: `pktSentUniqueTotal = pktSentTotal – pktRetransTotal`, or by `pktSentUniqueTotal = pktSentTotal – pktRetransTotal - pktSndFilterExtraTotal` if the  `SRTO_PACKETFILTER` socket option is enabled.
 The original DATA packets are sent only once.

 ### pktRecvUniqueTotal

-The number of unique original or retransmitted DATA packets **received in time** by the SRT receiver and, as a result, successfully delivered to the application.
+The number of *unique* original, retransmitted or recovered by the packet filter DATA packets *received in time*, *decrypted without errors* and, as a result, scheduled for delivery to the upstream application by the SRT receiver.
 Available for receiver.

-This value contains only **unique** (meaning "first arrived") DATA packets.
-There is no difference whether a packet is original or retransmitted (in case of loss).
+Unique means "first arrived" DATA packets.
+There is no difference whether a packet is original or, in case of loss, retransmitted or recovered by the packet filter.
 Whichever packet comes first is taken into account.

-This statistic doesn't count duplicate packets (retransmitted or sent several times by defective hardware/software) or arrived too late packets (retransmitted or original packets arrived out of order) and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic).
+This statistic doesn't count

+- duplicate packets (retransmitted or sent several times by defective hardware/software),
+- arrived too late packets (retransmitted or original packets arrived out of order) and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic),
+- arrived in time packets, but decrypted with errors (see [pktRcvUndecryptTotal](#pktRcvUndecryptTotal) statistic), and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic).

-If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic also takes into account DATA packets recovered by the packet filter ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)), and does not take into account control packets received by the packet filter ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).
+DATA packets recovered by the packet filter ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)) are taken into account if the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)).
+Do not mix up with the control packets received by the packet filter ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).

 ### pktSndLossTotal